ecrosstexas/teazzers-spacebook/content/pages/smartbrew/kb/heating/max-temperature-setting.md

 Go into SmartBrew app's **Setup menu** and adjust the Maximum Temperature according to the [TEAZZERS altitude temperature scale](/pdf/temp-altitude-scale.pdf).

+If adjusting the maximum temperature does not resolve overheating issues, proceed to checking the [thermistor](/smartbrew/kb/check-thermistor/).

 ## Caution